 The feeling is so pleasurable and the need for sex so intense, that most people's desire for sex is far greater than what is required simply to continue the species.

 Despite this, sex outside of marriage in many Western countries has been stigmatised to the extent that people feel guilty about participating.

 I have always found attitudes in Thailand to be far more relaxed and far more in line with natural human activity.
 Thai females understand perfectly that men desire sex quite frequently and there is no stigma with men satisfying their natural urges.

 Nothing is more natural in human beings than sexual desire and it is a desire that needs to be satisfied.
-The girls understood this and although they weren't willing to participate, they knew of other ways the desire could be satisfied.
+The girls understood this and although they weren't willing to participate themselves, they knew of other ways the desire could be satisfied.

-I would add that in a society where people regard sexual desire as normal and where there are easily located venues in which the desire can be satisfied there is probably less incidence of rape of sexual assault.
+I would add that in a society where people regard sexual desire as normal and where there are many places in which the desire can be satisfied there is probably less incidence of rape of sexual assault.